-You may have heard a lot about VPNs over the last few months thanks to a few different pieces of legislation that have passed through the Australian government.
+You may have heard a lot about VPNs over the last few months and years thanks to a few different pieces of legislation that have passed through the Australian government.
 One is a scheme that would see all your data collected and archived by your ISP for law enforcement purposes and the other is a system designed to block pirate sites.
 What both these schemes fail to address is where VPN users fit in.

 Put simply, a virtual private network is a group of computers (or discrete networks) connected together through over a public network — namely, the internet.
 Businesses use VPNs to connect to remote data centres, or for employees to connect remotely to the physical network of their workplace.
 Individuals can use VPNs to get access to network resources when they’re not physically on the same LAN (local area network), or as a method for securing and encrypting their communications when they’re using an untrusted public network.

 What a VPN does is route all the traffic of your computer (or your entire network, if you’re running it on a router rather than a PC) not directly to the Internet through your ISP, but first through a different server that has the effect of anonymising your traffic’s point of origin.
 A VPN will add an additional hop to the route your data takes between your PC and a site like Facebook, but it’s that extra hop that obfuscates its original location.

 When you connect to a VPN, you launch a VPN client on your computer (or click a link on a special website), log in with your credentials, and your computer exchanges trusted keys with a remote server.
 Once both computers have verified each other’s identity, all of your internet communication is encrypted and secured from eavesdropping.

 There are a few different types of VPN.
 You can pay to access a bespoke VPN provider every month which would see your data piped through a private pipe, or you can use a peer-to-peer VPN service that uses other people’s computers as the endpoints.
 The latter is more problematic, as we’ll cover in a moment.